 In short, it depends.
 To add more clarity, it's because the banks control the interest rates.
 When the Bank of Canada makes a change to the interest rate, the other Canadian banks and financial institutions follow.

 How is interest paid?

-Interest is calculated daily and paid monthly, usually near the end of the month.
+Interest is calculated daily and paid monthly, usually within the first week of the following month.